develprr/metamatic-blog/_posts/2021-01-12-immutability-drag-race.markdown

 There's been a trend toward functional programming in the recent years, especially in the field of web programming.
-The trend emphasizes certain coding principles and loosely bunch them together under one loose concept of "functional programming paradigm".
+The trend emphasizes certain coding principles and bunch them together under one loose concept of "functional programming paradigm".

 One of the principles labeled under the functionality umbrella is